 The ruling was particularly problematic for the Google-Huawei partnership, which means that Huawei can't preload future phones with Google apps like Maps and YouTube, the Play Store or Google Assistant.

-As a contingency, Huawei has developed its own operating system thought to be called Ark OS (or HongMeng OS in China).
-This has now been revealed as HarmonyOS but it is not based on Android at all.
+As a contingency, Huawei has developed its own operating system HarmonyOS but it is not based on Android at all.
 Initially, it has not come to smartphones, but this may change in the future.